HUMMEL CONSULTATION SERVICES

 The obligations of HCS to its clients are:

-To provide a superior level of customer service
+To provide a superior level of customer service to our clients.

-The Medicare Secondary Payer Program requires essentially three major functions to be performed in a settlement involving Medicare beneficiaries.
+The Medicare Secondary Payer Act requires essentially three major functions to be performed in a settlement involving Medicare beneficiaries.
 The first is the future medical allocation, sometimes referred to as a Medicare Set-Aside (MSA), the second is conditional payment lien searches, and the third is the Section 111 reporting requirement.

 Medicare Set-Asides.
-Through a detailed analysis of the medical records, payment histories, life care plans, drug utilization reports, and other related materials submitted by its customers, HCS determines the MSA and its associated aspects, including for example funding and administration options.
+Through a detailed analysis of the medical records, payment histories, life care plans, drug utilization reports, and other related materials submitted by its customers, HCS determines the MSA and its associated aspects, including, for example, funding and administration options.
 HCS presents its conclusions by way of an opinion letter.
 The opinion letter designed by HCS is specifically tailored for the needs and requirements of not only each client, but is also highly specialized for the infinitely different needs of each claimant.
 Every opinion letter will always include a legal analysis and interpretation of the applicable Medicare regulations upon the settlement and a breakdown of Medicare covered costs versus non-Medicare covered costs.
 Each letter furthermore contains a summarized yet comprehensive medical history of the claimant, not just an outline of records reviewed.
 All of our calculations and recommendations are clearly explained and completely supported by the medical record; HCS never invents its own medical conclusions.
 All HCS opinion letters also contain custom drafted legal language for inclusion by the parties into their settlement documents, saving our clients time and cost.

 Settlement Advisory Letters.
 A complete MSA analysis is not necessarily appropriate for every case scenario.
-In those instances where an MSA is either not required, or is not necessarily the best future medical solution, we offer a written assessment of the specific facts of the case, and our recommendations for Medicare compliance in your settlement.
+In those instances where an MSA is either not required, or is not necessarily the best future-medical solution, we offer a written assessment of the specific facts of the case, and our recommendations for Medicare compliance in your settlement.

 Set-Aside Critiques.
 HCS can review and comment on Set-Aside analyses prepared by other parties to your case.
 Our assessments include highlighting errors in both the medical and legal conclusions, and identifying issues that may impact you and your client's compliance with Medicare.
 This is a valuable tool for protecting your client's interests.

 Zero-Dollar MSAs.
 HCS is a leading proponent of the "zero-dollar MSA," a settlement arrangement whereby no MSA is actually allocated.
 Our comprehensive knowledge of the legal applications of the Medicare program allows us a unique position in the Medicare compliance industry to strongly advocate for our clients' requests for zero-dollar MSAs, a position which non-legal based vendors have difficulty substantiating.
-HCS has been very successful with zero-dollar MSA proposals to CMS.

 General Question Accounts.
 Many of our clients enjoy having their own personal legal expert at their side when it comes to Medicare compliance issues.
 Through our unique program of the General Question Account, we are available to you and your staff at any time to address your non-case specific Medicare questions.
 This program is useful when you do not need to formally refer an entire case to us for analysis, but you have a Medicare issue that still requires assistance.